U.S. drone "kills five Taliban commanders" in Pakistan

 Clinton again urged Pakistan to eliminate what Washington says are safe havens along its porous border with Afghanistan.

 Nazir's group of around 1,200 fighters is among the militants not opposed to the Pakistani state.
-Pakistan struck a deal with the faction in 2007 under which they would not harbour anti-government militants.
+Pakistan struck a deal with the faction in 2007 under which they would not harbor anti-government militants.

 In exchange, the group would not be targeted by the military when offensives began against the Pakistani Taliban.

-(Additional reporting by Hafiz Wazir in Wana, Saud Mehsud in Dera Ismail Khan and Haji Mujtaba in Miranshah; Writing by Qasim Nauman; Editing by Michael Georgy and Paul Tait)
+(Additional reporting by Hafiz Wazir in Wana and Saud Mehsud in Dera Ismail Khan; Writing by Qasim Nauman; Editing by Michael Georgy and Paul Tait)